-We need to reduce the weight as the helicopter will fly to the Everest Base camp at very high altitudes of over 5,500m.
-You will be in a group of 4 or 5 people (the usual maximum for any trip), you will be divided into two.
+We need to reduce the weight as the helicopter will fly to the Everest Base camp at high altitudes of over 5,500m.
+You will be in a group of 4 or 5 people (the usual maximum for any trip), and we will do two shuttles from Pheriche.

 While one group enjoys their breakfast, the other will fly on the helicopter to the viewing point of Everest: Kalapatthar (5,545m).
 The helicopter cannot switch off its engines on Everest at this altitude and in such windy conditions so you can stay only 10 minutes there.

 In addition, the human body cannot transition from 1400 m/ 4,593 ft(Kathmandu) to over 5,500 m / 18,044 ft in four hours!
 Yet, it is long enough to gain some wonderful pictures, videos, and memories!
 The close-up view of Mt Everest and the surrounding mountains highlights this once-in-a-lifetime trip.

 8.30 am – 9.30 am Return Helicopter Flight to Kathmandu from Everest

 With the Khumbu Glacier and Khumbu Icefall, Tengboche Monastery, Everest Base Camp (EBC), and Mt.
 Everest below and around you, not to mention dozens of other peaks, your helicopter will bring you safely back to Kathmandu.
 Your Everest base camp helicopter tour will end at this precise moment.

 9.30 am – 10 am Drive from Kathmandu Airport to your Hotel

 Hard to imagine that within about four hours, you have returned to your hotel after getting a close-up view of the highest mountain in the world!

 We know you are too excited to sleep, so enjoy coffee while remembering this amazing adventure and posting your videos online!